PSotshintshi/sotshintshi-spa/README.md

 # 🌸 Sotshintshi Spa Website
 Sotshintshi Spa Website - README

-A modern and responsive spa and beauty website built with React and Tailwind CSS.
-This project showcases treatments, spa packages, and services with a clean design optimized for both desktop and mobile devices.
+A responsive spa and beauty website built with React and Tailwind CSS.
+This website  is designed for a Spa, it has a Home tab where there is an overview of the Spa, Treatment tab that shows all the treatments offered, spa packages where a customer can select their desired packages, Booking form to book a treatment, and contacts.
+The social media icons to connect with the Spa.

 ## 🚀 Features
 - 🏡 **Home Page** – Overview of the spa and highlights